yavuzff/scalable-multimodal-similarity-search/README.md

 ### Running the visual demonstration of the multimodal similarity search framework:
-1. Ensure you have a valid dataset perpared through src/dataset_processing.
+1. Ensure you have a valid dataset prepared through src/dataset_processing.
 2. Run the following command from the project root:
     ```
     python3 -m src.visual_demo